Piper Sandler raised the price target for the D-Wave Quantum Inc. (NYSE:QBTS) stock to “”an Overweight””

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of D-Wave Quantum Inc. (NYSE:QBTS) dipped -4.86% to close Tuesday’s market session at $1.76, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.55 and $1.78 throughout the trading session with the volume trading being 5180790 shares, which represented a significant variation when compared to the three months average volume of 7.90 million shares.
-The firm’s stock price fluctuated -34.81% within the last five trades and -9.28% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 29.41% in the last 6 months and 322.67% was added to its value over the previous 3 months.
-QBTS stock is trading at a margin of -23.44%, -14.01% and 10.35% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of D-Wave Quantum Inc. (NYSE:QBTS) raised 9.66% to close Monday’s market session at $1.59, higher as compared to yesterday’s close.
+The stock price fluctuated between $1.47 and $1.66 throughout the trading session with the volume trading being 5339917 shares, which represented a significant variation when compared to the three months average volume of 8.30 million shares.
+The firm’s stock price fluctuated -14.05% within the last five trades and -27.73% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 40.71% in the last 6 months and 285.45% was added to its value over the previous 3 months.
+QBTS stock is trading at a margin of -27.05%, -22.91% and 4.16% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023